eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile1.png)

-We would like to use this model in other workbooks, but just its calculation "service" and not the structure.
+We would like to use this model in other workbooks, but just its calculation "service" and not the structure itself.
 For that, we expose it as a sheet defined function with two special worksheet functions: ModuleInput() and ModuleOutput().

 ### How to define module inputs